webplatform/docs/tutorials/filesystem_sync/index.md

 FileSystem inside of a Web Worker.
 It assumes a working knowledge of both APIs.
 If you're not quite ready to dive in or are interested in learning more about those APIs, read two great tutorials that discuss the basics:
-[/tutorials/file_filesystem|Exploring the FileSystem APIs] and [http://www.html5rocks.com/tutorials/workers/basics/|Basics of Web Workers].
+[/tutorials/file_filesystem Exploring the FileSystem APIs] and [http://www.html5rocks.com/tutorials/workers/basics/ Basics of Web Workers].

 ==Synchronous vs. Asynchronous APIs==